-- You will need to pay Class 2 National Insurance contributions through selfassessment on 31 January following the end of that year.
-The Class 2 rate is £3.00 per week.
-Small earnings exemption is automatically granted to those who have low earnings.
-(The threshold is £6,365 as of 6 April 2019). - The Class 4 rate is 9% on self-employed profits between £8,632 and £50,000 p.a., with an extra 2% payable on all profits above £50,000.
+- You will need to pay Class 2 National Insurance contributions through selfassessment on 31 January following the end of that year when trading profits exceed £12,570.
+The Class 2 rate is £3.45 per week. - Exemption from paying the contributions is automatically granted to those who have self-employed profits below £6,725 but you can elect to pay voluntarily to preserve your state benefits entitlements. - Where self-employed profits are between £6,725 and £12,570, no Class 2 contributions are due.
+However, you will be treated as if you had paid them and therefore your entitlement to state benefits is preserved automatically if you fall into this group. - The Class 4 rate is 9% on self-employed profits between £12,570 and £50,270 p.a., with an extra 2% payable on all profits above £50,270.
 It is assessed as part of the tax calculation and paid in the same way at the same times.